alexec/www.alexecollins.com/source/2014-10-14-selenium-and-continuous-integration.html.md

 --------
 This article covers:

--   Why we would would to use continuous integration.
+-   Why you would want to use continuous integration.
 -   The main tools you'll use.
 -   Some important strategies when testing.

-We'll assume you're familiar with using a terminal or command prompt.
+We'll assume you are familiar with using a terminal or command prompt.

 Source code can be found on [Github](https://github.com/alexec/selenium-ci).